 Based on William McDonough and Michael Braungart’s Cradle to Cradle approach, the Cradle to Cradle certification is a rigorous, third-party program that evaluates and recognises products for their environmental and social impacts.
 Keep reading to learn more about the Cradle to Cradle certification and why it’s important.

 What is the Cradle to Cradle certification?

-Cradle to Cradle (C2C) is a system of scoring brands for their commitment to the circular economy–the reduction of waste and hazardous chemicals, more efficient uses of resources and the reuse of materials, energy efficiency and social responsibility.
+Cradle to Cradle is a global system of scoring brands for their commitment to the circular economy–the reduction of waste and hazardous chemicals, more efficient uses of resources and the reuse of materials, energy efficiency, and social responsibility.